tlahoda/PriorityQueue/README.md

 Priority Queue
 ==============
 PriorityQueue is a bi-directional priority queue implemented in terms of a radix sort.

 Algorithm Details
 -----------------
-Radix sort is a multi-pass distribution sort that distributes based on the individual digits in a key.
-The first pass of PriorityQueue's implementation of radix sort distributes based on the number of digits in the key.
-The second pass distributes based on the lexicographic ordering of the keys.
-The elements are inserted into the second bucket with insertion order maintained.
+Most radix sorts are multi-pass distribution sorts that distribute based on the individual digits in a key.
+PriorityQueue distributes based on the number of digits in a priority and the lexicographic order of the priorities.

+The first level of buckets is a vector.
+Indexing into a vector is a constant time operation so this level of buckets does not effect the complexity.
+The next level is a map which introduces the logarithmic component to the comlexity.
+The final level of buckets is a list.
+Since a list's insert and erase operations are constant time this last level of buckets does not effect the complexity.

+The elements are pushed onto the end of the lists which allows for stability to be maintained.

 Implementation Details
 ----------------------

-PriorityQueue uses a map of maps of lists as a data store.
+PriorityQueue uses a vector of maps of lists as a data store.

 Complexities
 ------------

-####push - O(log k*p) typical, O(log 2*k*Np) worst case
+####push - O(log p)
-push has a typical complexity of O(log k*p) where k is the maximum number of digits a priority may have and p is the number of unigue priorities currently in the queue having the same length as the priority being pushed.
-Worst case complexity is O(log 2*k*Np) where k is the maximum number of digits a priority may have and Np is the size of the set of priorities having the same number of digits as the priority being pushed.
-This occurs when both a digits bucket has to be created and a priority bucket has to be created.
-This is guaranteed to occur the first time a priority is pushed into the queue.
+push has a complexity of O(log p) where p is the number of unique priorities currently in the queue having the same length as the priority being pushed.

-####pop - O(1)
+####pop - O(k)
-pop has a constant time complexity.
-This is achieved by caching the current highest priority, as well as the buckets in which it resides, and pruning empty buckets from the structure.
-Pruning empty buckets allows for the use of C++'s begin and/or end iterators (constant time operations) to locate the new highest priority.
+pop has a complexity of O(k) where k is the maximum number of digits a priority will have.
+This is achieved by caching the current highest priority, as well as the priority bucket in which it resides, and pruning empty priority buckets from the structure.
+Pruning empty priority buckets allows for the use of C++'s begin and/or end iterators (constant time operations) to help locate the new highest priority.

-If desirable pop can be degraded to O(log k*Np) by not removing empty buckets.
-Doing so will improve push's worst case performance to O(log k*Np) but leave the typical case unchanged.
-This change will also leave top as a constant time operation but degrade pop_all to a worst case O(log n) where n is the size of the set of all priorities.

 ####top - O(1)
 top has a constant complexity.
-This is acheived by caching the current highest priority element, the priority bucket it is in and the digits bucket it is in.
+This is acheived by caching the current highest priority element and the priority bucket it is in.

 ####pop_all - O(n)
 pop_all has a O(n) complexity where n is the number of unique